What is speech and language therapy?

 Studying speech and language therapy at the University of Strathclyde, you'll be learning at an award-winning academic institution.
 A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.

-We're ranked second in the UK in the Complete University Guide League Tables 2020 for Aural and Oral Sciences.
+We're ranked first in the UK in the Complete University Guide League Tables 2021 for Aural and Oral Sciences.

 Our BA course, which provides a route into this profession, is the longest established in Scotland and one of the oldest in the UK.